Skip to content

 Kids FourthAs the boyhood home of President George Washington, Fredericksburg is the perfect city at which to celebrate Fourth of July.
 In addition to your cookouts and bottle rockets (we won’t tell anybody), here are some wonderful events to enjoy for Fourth of July in Fredericksburg:

-1. Children’s Roll & Stroll: Decorate your wagons and tricycles to participate in an exciting stroll through Caroline and Frederick streets.
+1. Children’s Roll & Stroll: Decorate your wagons and tricycles to participate in an exciting stroll down Caroline Street.

 2. Fabulous Fourth at Ferry Farm: George Washington’s boyhood home is a wonderful spot to celebrate your patriotism.
 Play games, tour the home of Washington, and meet George Washington himself.
 Or should we say…a reenactor who looks just like Washington.
 It is a can’t-miss event!